 Alcoholism treatments often rely on complete alcohol abstinence, such as avoiding alcoholic beverages and situations that cause you to drink.
 This is known as total abstinence therapy.
 Unfortunately, for many, total abstinence is stressful and can lead to other bad habits, like binge eating.
 To truly heal, the underlying cause that motivates someone to rely on alcohol must be addressed first.

 When individuals recovering from AUD relapse, they frequently blame themselves, and their guilt drives them to drink more.
-Sadly, nearly 90% of people in alcohol addiction therapy have a recurrence within the first four years of treatment.
+Sadly, nearly 90% of people in alcohol addiction therapy relapse within the first four years of treatment.

-According to several studies, ketamine might help people stop drinking excessively, whether they are compulsive drinkers or dealing with AUD.
+According to several studies, ketamine may help people stop drinking excessively, whether they are compulsive drinkers or dealing with AUD.
 According to the researcher, ketamine may improve patient motivation to quit or moderate alcohol use.
-Ketamine treatment for alcoholism may also encourage resilience and lower feelings of guilt after a relapse by making patients more open to change.
+Ketamine treatment for alcoholism may also encourage resilience and lower feelings of guilt after a relapse by helping patients feel more open to change.

-In the brains of problem drinkers and alcoholics, ketamine may assist in re-establishing healthy reward memories (MRM).
+In the brains of problem drinkers and alcoholics, ketamine may also help with re-establishing healthy reward memories (MRM).
 In one experimental study, 90 participants were shown pictures of alcoholic beverages and then given one ketamine infusion.
-After that,82% of individuals reported a decrease in desire for alcohol, which persisted throughout the nine-month follow-up.
+Afterward, 82% of individuals reported a decrease in their desire for alcohol, which persisted throughout the nine-month follow-up..

 Do you know anyone who has a drinking problem?
-Do they drink too much regularly and experience negative consequences as a result?
+Do they regularly drink too much and experience negative consequences as a result?
 If so, they might be struggling with an alcohol use disorder.
-Traditional treatments rely largely on complete abstinence, but this simply not feasible for many.
-An online ketamine prescription may help by improving patient motivation to moderate drinking while raising self-esteem and confidence to quit after relapse.
+Traditional treatments rely largely on complete abstinence, but this may not be feasible for many.
+Ketamine therapy is a potentially beneficial alternative, as it may increase patient motivation to moderate drinking while improving self-esteem and confidence to quit after relapse.